markensonian/projects/README.md

 Business 14 project has me do a financial analysis on the pros and cons of getting a Valhalla car.
 It was tough and long (as is the nature of STEM) using Google Sheets and Word but in the end, I finished the analysis and realized I could not afford the car.

 Business 11 has me talk about electric cars.
 It was successful in how it was delivered as I found myself talking about the environment a lot though, part of this was on video.

+Promotional project has me and a team talk about how an organization can be better marketed.
+We talked about how using different social media sites for different purposes would have an impact.
+Of course, it worked out and more people got involved online and in person.